markanderson96/groupedfrontend/README.md

 # GroupedFrontend

-A reimplementation of the grouped filterbanks of EfficientLEAF, but non-learnable and with the addition of using gammatone filterbanks alongside gabor.
+A reimplementation of the grouped filterbanks of [EfficientLEAF](https://github.com/CPJKU/EfficientLEAF), but non-learnable and with the addition of using gammatone filterbanks alongside gabor.
-Also includes various initialisations such as:
+Also includes various filterbank initialisations such as:
 - Mel
 - Bark
 - Linear